cambiotraining/awd-pathogen-bioinformatics/materials/02-assembly/03-genome_assembly.md

 ### Annotation: `bakta`

 Although we now have a genome assembly, we don't yet know which genes might be present in our assembly or where they are located.
-This process is called genome annotation, and for bacterial genomes we can do this using the software [_Bakta_](https://github.com/oschwengers/bakta).
+This process is called **genome annotation**, and for bacterial genomes we can do this using the software [_Bakta_](https://github.com/oschwengers/bakta).
-This software takes advantage of the huge number of available bacterial gene sequences in public databases, to aid in the identification of genes in our new assembly.
+This software takes advantage of the vast number of bacterial gene sequences in public databases, to aid in the identification of genes in our new assembly.
 _Bakta_ achieves this by looking for regions of our genome that have high similarity with those public sequences.

+#### `bakta` database

 In order to run `bakta` we first need to download the database that it will use to aid the annotation.
 This can be done with the `bakta_db` command.